 We can work closely with your personnel to help your organisation:

-- plan and reduce the need for journeys;
+- plan, optimise and reduce the need for journeys;

-- encourage cycling to and during work and study by improving facilities and providing incentives;
+- encourage cycling and walking to and during work and study, by improving facilities and providing incentives;

-- choose hybrid, electric, and/or hydrogen fuel cell vehicles for your fleets;
+- choose electric, hybrid, and/or hydrogen fuel cell fleet and individual vehicles;

 - consider membership of car and bike share schemes; and

-- use eco-driving training to save costs and get the most from hybrid, electric, and any vehicle.
+- use ESS Training’s eco-driving training to save costs and drive hybrid, electric, hydrogen and fossil-fuelled vehicles.

-These measures can all substantially reduce costs, your organisation’s carbon footprint, and transport emissions.
+These measures can all substantially reduce costs, your organisation’s carbon footprint, it’s transport emissions, and most importantly, your climate-induced pain.
 We can help you introduce and develop ways to support cycling within your organisation, and apply for a Cycle-Friendly Employer Grant from Cycling Scotland to fund cycle parking, signage, marketing, cycle events, lockers and showers.
-Car and bike-share schemes, transport hubs and electric vehicle charging stations are expanding across the UK, and hybrid and electric taxis are soon going to be appearing on the streets of Edinburgh.
-We can help you access eco-driving training, which in conventional petrol and diesel cars results in average fuel savings of 5-10%, while in electric and hybrid cars even greater savings and range extensions are possible.
+Car and bike-share schemes, transport hubs and electric vehicle charging stations are rapidly expanding across the UK, and hybrid and electric taxis are now dominant on the streets of London, and expanding in Edinburgh and many other cities and rural areas.
+We can help you access eco-driving training, which in conventional petrol and diesel cars results in average fuel savings of over 10%, while in electric and hybrid cars much greater savings and range extensions are possible.
 Transport Scotland has projected that by 2030 up to half of all diesel and petrol cars will have been removed from Scotland’s roads, and that by 2040 almost all new vehicles sold will have near-zero emissions.
-With our assistance you can keep up to date with the latest developments and options to make good choices of vehicles and infrastructure for your pool and grey fleets.
+With our assistance, you can keep up to date with the latest developments and options to make good choices of vehicles and infrastructure for your individual, pool and grey fleets.

 Environmental Management Systems

-Building upon his work with the Forestry Commission, and on upland and peatland habitats throughout the Cairngorms for SNH on Mar Lodge, Glen Feshie, Rothiemurcus, Abernethy, Invercauld, Inchrory and other estates, on National Parks and in agriculture with SNH and Scottish Environment Link, as well as at many onshore wind farm sites, our Director Paul Gill advises landowners and managers on appropriate land use strategies and improved management.
-On peatlands we have recommended, designed and monitored forest restructuring, woodland regeneration and reducing carbon emissions by controlling grazing, reversing moorland drainage, and introducing a rotational muirburn plan, for example to compensate for impacts on birds and vegetation and enable development to proceed.
+Building upon his work with the Forestry Commission, and on upland and peatland habitats throughout the Cairngorms for SNH on Mar Lodge, Glen Feshie, Rothiemurcus, Abernethy, Invercauld, Inchrory and seven other estates, on helping create and monitor Scotland’s first two National Parks and on agriculture policy with SNH and Scottish Environment Link, as well as at many onshore wind farm sites, our Director Paul Gill advises landowners and managers on appropriate land use strategies and improved management.
+On peatlands we have recommended, designed and monitored forest restructuring, woodland regeneration and controlled grazing, reducing carbon emissions and reversing moorland drainage, and introducing a rotational muirburn plan, for example to compensate for impacts on birds and vegetation and enable development to proceed.